Tarte Tatin: History

 One of the legends has it that Louis Vaudable, the owner of Maxim's, once tasted it and was smitten.
 As he described it:

-"I used to hunt around Lamotte-Beuvron in my youth and had discovered, in a very small hotel run by elderly ladies, a marvelous dessert listed on the menu under tarte solognote; I questioned the kitchen staff about its recipe but was sternly rebuffed.
-Undaunted, I got myself hired as a gardener, but three days later, I was fired when it became clear that I could hardly plant a cabbage; however, this was long enough to pierce the secrets of the kitchen; I brought the recipe back, and put it on my menu under 'tarte des demoiselles Tatin.'"

 In reality, Vaudable was born in 1902; the sisters retired in 1906 and died in 1911 and 1917, whereas Maxim's was purchased by the Vaudable family in 1932.

 Originally, the tarte Tatin was made with two regional apple varieties: Reine des Reinettes (Pippins) and Calville.
 Over the years, other varieties have tended to displace them, including Golden Delicious, Granny Smith, Fuji and Gala.

 Tarte Tatin can also be made with pears, bananas, quinces, peaches, pineapple, tomatoes, other fruit or vegetables, such as onion.

-The Tarte Tatin should be made with puff or shortcrust pastry.
+The tarte Tatin should be made with puff or shortcrust pastry.

 Variations

 Variations of this recipe can also be made as turnovers, where the pastry is not only cooked upside-down but also inverted.